Audio-tactile pedestrian facilities

 Overview

-Signals can be fitted with audio-tactile devices, which can be easily heard, felt and seen by pedestrians with a vision or hearing impairment.
+Signals are fitted with audio-tactile devices, which can be heard, felt and seen by pedestrians with a vision or hearing impairment.
 Providing this type facility at signals assists mobility for pedestrians with a vision or hearing impediment to cross roads and intersections.

 Applicability